Key Takeaway

 - Potential suppression of natural GH production over time

 Sermorelin largely avoids these issues because the pituitary itself determines how much GH to release.
 The somatostatin feedback loop acts as a natural ceiling, preventing the hormone excess that drives most GH-related side effects.
-This is one of the primary reasons clinicians favor GHRH analogs like sermorelin for adults seeking to optimize GH levels.
+This is one of the primary reasons clinicians favor GHRH analogs like sermorelin for adults seeking to improve GH levels.

 Factors That Influence Side Effect Risk